heffrey78/game_loop/README.md

 - Python 3.10+
 - Poetry
-- Podman (for running PostgreSQL with pgvector)
+- Docker (for running PostgreSQL with pgvector)
 - Ollama with appropriate models

 ### Installation